nus-cs2113-AY2021S2/ip/docs/README.md

 ### Exiting Duke: `bye`

-Exits the application with a goodby message
+Exits the application with a goodbye message.

 Format: `bye`